tyhopp/prpl/docs/content/api.md

 build();
 ```

 - `noClientJS` will output zero client-side JavaScript.
-Your site will not take advantage of the prefetch and router
+Your site will no longer take advantage of the prefetch and
-  systems PRPL offers, but some scenarios may call for that
+  router systems PRPL offers and will use the browser's native routing and caching systems instead
 - `templateRegex` lets you define the how you want PRPL to look for things to replace during interpolation.
 The
   default is `[my-metadata-key]`, but you can define `{my-metadata-key}` or `{{ my-metadata-key }}` or whatever suits
   your preference
 - `markedOptions` are options you can pass to [`marked`](https://marked.js.org/using_advanced#options), the only
   dependency of `@prpl/core`
--

 ---

 See [plugins](/plugins) next.